 But anyway, we’re talking about feral children.
 There are photos of children who were allegedly discovered being raised by animals, though the photos uniformity show no animals at all.
 Nimoy talks about children being cast out for various reasons.

-Surprisingly, we move from this vahguery to something very specific.
-It was a famous case in the 70s, a Peruvian boy with a rare disfiguring disease who was abandoned by his parents.
+Surprisingly, we move from this vaguery to something very specific.
+This is a famous case in the 70s, a Peruvian boy with a rare disfiguring disease who was abandoned by his parents.
 He was rescued by a Swiss charity worker and had reconstructive surgery in Britain.
 The surgeon, Ian Jackson, is uncertain how the child ended up in a children’s hospital in Lima.
 Jackson presumes that he lived in the jungle, but doesn’t know for certain.
 Tellingly, Jackson does not suggest anything about the child being raised by animals.

 A photo of an Indian boy ‘believed’ to have been raised by wolves.
 Some more photos, also of Indian children ‘believed’ to be raised by wolves.